Adlink-ROS/neuronbot2/README.md

     ```

 ### Troubleshooting
-1. Q: Meet "ERROR: cannot launch node of type [xxx] ..."
+1. Why do I see "ERROR: cannot launch node of type [xxx] ..." ?

    ANS: You probably forgot to install dependent packages, please try below commands: